IS303-Steffen/a07-currency-converter/README.md

     - Please don't write it so that you only ask for a currency again.
 That is a great idea, but I wrote the automated tests to assume the user would start from the very beginning, so just code it that way even if you'd prefer to do it another way.

-## Error Handling for `a08_currency_converter_defensive.py`
+## Error handling for the `defensive.py` file
 In `a08_currency_converter_defensive.py` you cannot have and `try`/`except` statements, and no exceptions should be raised.
-Instead, you should use several if statements to ensure the no errors occur
+Instead, you should use several if statements to ensure that no errors occur.

 ### Improper dollar amount
 You need to check if the input from the user can be a valid `float` before converting it.
 Try using the `.isdigit()` function.
 - `.isdigit()` works with strings, like `dollar_amount.isdigit()` and returns `True` if the string only has numbers in it.
 Note, however, that this function doesn't recognize decimal numbers as being digits, so `30.5` would return as `False`.
 You can get around this by combining it with `.replace()` to get rid of the decimal when checking if it is a digit.
 For example, `dollar_amount.replace(".", "").isdigit()` will return `True` with a number like `30.5`.
-The automated tests don't check for negative numbers, but if you want to make it work with negative numbers, feel free to try.
+The automated tests don't check for negative numbers, but if you want to make it work with negative numbers too, feel free to add that functionality.
 - If an invalid value for a float is entered, you should print out:
     - `<dollar input> is not a valid number.
 Please try again.`
       - For example, `three bucks is not a valid number.
 Please try again.`